13. – 15. September 2022, Venue: Research Institute of Molecular Pathology (IMP), Campus-Vienna-Biocenter 1, 1030 Vienna, Austria

 Save the date for this excellent networking opportunity and share your work done in the field of proteomics and especially single cell proteomics.
 In September 2022 we will combine the annal symposium of the Austrian Proteomics and Metabolomics Association (APMA) with a symposium focusing on advancements in single cell proteomics in Vienna/Austria.
 This allows us to bring specialists from diverse fields together, exchange ideas and start new collaborations.
 After being held in an online format last year, we plan to have this edition as hybrid event allowing in-person and virtual attendance.

 COVID-19: We will have very strict hygiene rules for in person attendees.
 Admission will only be granted to persons with appropriate vaccination status.
-In addition, we will provide PCR test kits free of charge.

 We want to offer an inspiring environment for scientists interested in newest technological advances and novel strategies not only in MS-based proteomics and metabolomics but also genomics and bioinformatics.
 We aim to share ideas and discuss future directions in order to encourage outside the box thinking and drive technological innovations.

 Topics day 1, 13.09.22

 Topics day 2 -3, 14. – 15.09.22